-2.1 Legislative Framework
+2.1 LegislativeFramework

 The Irish AML/CFT legislative framework is set out in the CJA 2010.
-This framework was updated with the transposition of 4AMLD into Irish law in 2018 pursuant to the Criminal Justice (Money Laundering and Terrorist Financing) (Amendment) Act 2018.
+This framework was updated with the enactment of the Regulations of 2019 and the transposition of 5AMLD into Irish law pursuant to the Act of 2021.

-Part 4 of the CJA 2010 obliges firms to put in place an effective, risk-based AML/CFT framework, which includes the application of a risk based approach, customer due diligence ("CDD") measures, reporting of suspicious transactions, governance, policies and procedures, record keeping and training.
+Part 4 of the CJA 2010 obliges Firms to put in place an effective, risk-based AML/CFT framework, which includes the application of a risk based approach, customer due diligence ("CDD") measures, reporting of suspicious transactions, governance, policies and procedures, record keeping and training.